Home Cocktails Ordinary Drink Spritz

 Spritz Variations

 Aperol Spritz This variation uses Aperol instead of Campari, resulting in a sweeter and less bitter flavor profile.
-Swap: Aperol for Campari
+Swap: Campari replaced by Aperol

-Hugo Spritz The Hugo Spritz incorporates elderflower syrup and fresh mint, offering a floral and refreshing twist on the classic recipe.
-Swap: Elderflower syrup and mint for Campari
+Hugo Spritz The Hugo Spritz incorporates elderflower syrup and fresh mint, adding floral notes and a refreshing twist to the original.
+Swap: Soda water replaced by elderflower syrup and mint

 Pairs Well With